MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0058-onlyuseasserterrorintestcodeunits.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 AssertError must be used only in test codeunits, because it creates its own transaction scope.
-This can lead to unexepcted behaviors when used in production code.
+This can lead to unexpected behaviors when used in production code.

 For more information about the usage of AssertError, see:
 - [AssertError statements](../devenv-al-simple-statements#asserterror-statements.md)